chaoss/augur/docs/source/getting-started/installation.rst

    make install

-This procces will: - install augur’s backend and its dependencies - install data collection workers and their dependencies (you will be able to select which workers you would like: we recommend all of them) - optionally install augur’s frontend and its dependencies - generate documentation - prompt the user for **connection credentials for a Postgres 11 installation**

-After Augur is installed, given that you provided a correct set of credentials you should have a functioning version of Augur.
+This process will:

+- install Augur’s backend and its dependencies
+- install the included data collection workers and their dependencies
+- generate documentation files
+- set up the configuration file
+- optionally, install Augur’s frontend and its dependencies

+Now that you've got everything installed, it's time to test it out!